Can't Be Tamed

 Can't Be Tamed is the third studio album by American singer Miley Cyrus.
 It was released on June 18, 2010, by Hollywood Records, and was her final album with the label; she signed with RCA Records in early 2013.
 Cyrus wrote and began recording the project in late 2009, while traveling internationally for her Wonder World Tour, and completed it in early 2010.
 Described by Cyrus as a "good [record] to blast in your car", Can't Be Tamed represents a musical departure from her earlier work, which she had grown to feel uninspired by.
 The efforts resulted in a primarily dance-pop record, which Cyrus' record label acknowledged differed from the original plans for the project.
 Its lyrical themes revolve largely around breaking free of constraints and expectations, which are largely mentioned in the context of romantic relationships.
 Most of the album was produced by Rock Mafia and John Shanks.
 Cyrus co-wrote eleven out of twelve songs on the album, with the only one not being written by her being a cover of "Every Rose Has Its Thorn" by American band Poison.

 Upon its release, Can't Be Tamed received generally mixed reviews from music critics, who were ambivalent toward perceived lack of musical focus and a failure to fully establish Cyrus' maturing public image; additional criticism was placed on her vocals sounding over-processed and lacking emotional depth.
 It was unable to replicate the success of her earlier work, debuting at number three on the US Billboard 200 with first-week sales of 102,000 copies.
 The album has sold over 350,000 copies in the United States.
 Can't Be Tamed charted moderately on record charts in internationally, reaching the top-ten in countries including Australia, Canada, and the United Kingdom.

 Two singles were released from Can't Be Tamed.
 Its title track "Can't Be Tamed" was released on May 3, 2010, and peaked at number eight on the US Billboard Hot 100, and performed moderately worldwide.
-"Who Owns My Heart" was released on October 22, 2010, as the second single.
+"Who Owns My Heart" was released on October 22, 2010, as the second single in Germany.
 Promotional efforts for Can't Be Tamed began to associate Cyrus with an increasingly provocative image, an effort continued with her fourth studio album Bangerz (2013).
 The record was primarily promoted through a series of television appearances and Cyrus' headlining Gypsy Heart Tour in 2011.